A deep dive into the reasons headless is turning the entire commerce industry on its head…or rather, losing it completely.

 Their ability to swiftly deploy any content they want to any screen they desire has completely upended industry expectations and has resulted in a new status quo.
 As for other online retailers?
 They must either adapt to these new circumstances or risk getting left behind in the dust.

 Want to experience what headless is about and how easy it is to work with?
-Sign up for our fully functional 60-day trial!
+Sign up for our fully functional 60-day trial with the Leader for Headless Commerce according to the IDC MarketScape!